Little Black Dress – ChanelAugust 30, 2014

 The black dress continued to be popular throughout the 70s, 80s and 90s changing its shape to suit the times.
 The lbd suits any age if it is worn right, but the cut and shape should always be given proper consideration prior to purchase.
 Because of its universal appeal and its ability to change shape throughout the decades, it has become a closet staple and shows no signs of changing.

 How to accessorize

-In terms of vintage – the beauty of the little black dress is that it is a dress for each decade.
+In terms of vintage – the beauty of the LBD is that it is a dress for each decade.
 Whatever the age, full skirts for the fifties, a slim silhouetted mini from the sixties or shoulder pads and frills from the eighties – whichever decade you love there is bound to be an LBD you fall in love with that suits your favourite era.

 Sadly it’s unlikely you’ll find any original Chanel black dresses from the twenties, unless you visit a museum, but if you fancy a retro copy then why not?
 Chanel has LBDs throughout the decades and you may be able to find one either online, or in a high street vintage store.
 As long as you accessorize well, you should have plenty of wear out of your vintage little black dress, just make sure, as you must with all vintage garments that you check the quality, zips, any buttons and seams, to make sure that your little black dress is in good condition and wearable.